natemcmaster/DotNetCorePlugins/docs/what-are-shared-types.md

-# An Explanation of the Shared Types
+# An Explanation of Shared Types

-The PluginLoader API mentions "shared types".
+The PluginLoader API uses the term "shared types".
 This document explains what it means.

 ```csharp
 PluginLoader.CreateFromAssemblyFile("./plugins/MyPlugin/MyPlugin1.dll",